qmacro/qmacro.github.io/drafts/2024-12-20-tasc-notes--part-6.md

 }
 ```

-> I deliberately used the phrase "successfully set up" and not "successfully established" because at this point ... no actual connection has been made to the remote service.
+> I deliberately used the phrase "successfully set up" and not "successfully established" because at this point no actual connection has been made to the remote service.
+>
+> Nor would that make much sense anyway, in that the protocols supported are all "connection-less" (in that, for example, HTTP is a connection-less protocol).
+This point can be driven home by stopping the remote service at this point, then restarting it, and it makes no difference to this existing `RemoteService` object and whether it can still reach the remote endpoints (it can).

 ### CAP's open source philosophy